-9.4.1.2 Limits for the exchange of FCR-D ARTICLE 4 of "Nordic synchronous area proposal for limits for the exchange of FCR between the TSOs in accordance with Article 163(2)" and its Explanatory Document 6 .
-SOGL163(2) 9.4.2 methodology to determine limits on the amount of sharing of FCR between synchronous areas There are currently no arrangements for sharing of FCR between the Nordic synchronous areas and other synchronous areas.
+9.4.1.2 Limits for the exchange of FCR-D The limits for exchange of FCR-D between control areas are defined in article 4 of the methodology below: ARTICLE 4 of "Nordic synchronous area proposal for limits for the exchange of FCR between the TSOs in accordance with Article 163(2)" and its Explanatory Document 5 .
+9.4.2 Methodology to determine limits on the amount of sharing of FCR between synchronous areas There are currently no arrangements for sharing of FCR between the Nordic synchronous areas and other synchronous areas.
 Potential new arrangements will require fundamental Nordic analysis to be implemented.
 Consequently, there is no reason to include these limits yet.
-SOGL174(2) 9.4.3 limits on the amount of FRR exchange/sharing between synchronous areas 9.4.3.1 Limits for the exchange of aFRR and mFRR ARTICLE 3 of "Amended Nordic synchronous area Proposal for the methodology to determine limits on the amount of exchange of FRR/RR between synchronous areas defined in accordance with Article 176(1)/178(1) and the methodology to determine limits on the amount of sharing of FRR/ RR between synchronous areas defined in accordance with Article 177(1)/179(1)" and its Explanatory Document 6 .
-SOGL176(1) SOGL177(1) 9.4.3.2 Limits for sharing of aFRR and mFRR ARTICLE 4 of "Amended Nordic synchronous area Proposal for the methodology to determine limits on the amount of exchange of FRR/RR between synchronous areas defined in accordance with Article 176(1)/178(1) and the methodology to determine limits on the amount of sharing of FRR/ RR between synchronous areas defined in accordance with Article 177(1)/179(1)" and its Explanatory Document 6 .
-SOGL176(1) SOGL177(1) 9.4.4 Assessment of arrangements for FRR exchange and sharing Relevant TSO shall for each arrangement for exchange and sharing of FRR make an assessment against the agreed principles in the methodologies referred to in sections 9.4.3.1 and 9.4.3.2.
+SOGL174(2) 9.4.3 Limits on the amount of FRR exchange/sharing between synchronous areas 9.4.3.1 Limits for the exchange of aFRR and mFRR The limits for exchange of aFRR and mFRR are defined in article 3 of the methodology below: SOGL176(1) SOGL177(1) ARTICLE 3 of "Amended Nordic synchronous area Proposal for the methodology to determine limits on the amount of exchange of FRR/RR between synchronous areas defined in accordance with Article 176(1)/178(1) and the methodology to determine limits on the amount of sharing of FRR/ RR between synchronous areas defined in accordance with Article 177(1)/179(1)" and its Explanatory Document 5 .
+9.4.3.2 Limits for sharing of aFRR and mFRR The limits for sharing of aFRR and mFRR are defined in article 4 of the methodology below: SOGL176(1) SOGL177(1) ARTICLE 4 of "Amended Nordic synchronous area Proposal for the methodology to determine limits on the amount of exchange of FRR/RR between synchronous areas defined in accordance with Article 176(1)/178(1) and the methodology to determine limits on the amount of sharing of FRR/ RR between synchronous areas defined in accordance with Article 177(1)/179(1)" and its Explanatory Document 5 .
+9.4.4 Assessment of arrangements for FRR exchange and sharing Relevant TSO shall for each arrangement for exchange and sharing of FRR make an assessment against the agreed principles in the methodologies referred to in sections 9.4.3.1 and 9.4.3.2.
 The assessment shall be approved by RGN.
 The TSOs shall follow the process described in section 9.5.1.
 Appendix 2 includes the approved assessments for exchange and sharing of FRR.
-9.4.5 limits on the amount of RR exchange/sharing between synchronous areas The TSOs currently do not apply Replacement Reserves (RR).
-For this reason, the proposal 6 "Amended Nordic synchronous area Proposal for the methodology to determine limits on the amount of exchange of FRR/RR between synchronous areas defined in accordance with Article 176(1)/178(1) and the methodology to determine limits on the amount of sharing of FRR/ RR between synchronous areas defined in accordance with Article 177(1)/179(1)" does not specify rules for exchange of RR.
-SOGL178(1) SOGL179(1)
+9.4.5 Limits on the amount of RR exchange/sharing between synchronous areas The TSOs currently do not apply Replacement Reserves (RR).
+For this reason, the proposal 5 "Amended Nordic synchronous area Proposal for the SOGL178(1) SOGL179(1)

+methodology to determine limits on the amount of exchange of FRR/RR between synchronous areas defined in accordance with Article 176(1)/178(1) and the methodology to determine limits on the amount of sharing of FRR/ RR between synchronous areas defined in accordance with Article 177(1)/179(1)" does not specify rules for exchange of RR.